 If you find yourself in a situation where you’ve been injured in a collision with an 18-wheeler, it’s crucial to understand the insurance requirements in Texas for 18-wheelers.
 The easiest way is to hire a Houston trucking accident lawyer right away.

-Federal regulations of truck drivers provide the minimum safe conduct for trucking companies, and violations prove strong evidence of negligence after an accident.
+Federal regulations governing truck drivers provide the minimum standards for safe conduct in the trucking industry, and violations often serve as strong evidence of negligence following an accident.

-As in most states, commercial vehicles, including 18-wheelers, must carry more insurance coverage than regular passenger vehicles in Texas.
+As in most states, commercial vehicles, including 18-wheelers, are required to carry more insurance coverage than regular passenger vehicles in Texas.
 This is to ensure that victims of accidents involving these large trucks are adequately compensated for their injuries and damages.
 Commercial truck insurance details various coverage options and minimum insurance requirements necessary for small and large trucking operations.

 Injured in a Commercial Vehicle Accident?